lsst-ts/ts_ess_earthquake/c_src/README.rst

 #########################

 This directory contains the C source and header files for a simplified API for lib330.
+The lib330 source files are publicly available in the src/libsrc/lib330 directory of https://gitlab.com/seismic-software/earthworm
 Here and everywhere else this simplified API will be referred to as libq330.

 ##################
 Command line build
 ##################

-In order to be able to build libq330, both cmake and make need to be installed.
+In order to be able to build libq330, cmake needs to be installed.
+The CMake structure is setup such that it first pulls and compiles the earthworm source code.
+Then libq330 is built.

 The steps to build the dynamically linked library on the command line are then

 .. code-block:: bash